DanElias/Computer-Graphics/ProyectoFinal/README.md

 - 3 options of graph visualizations: Simple Graph, Les Miserables Character Connections, Networks.

 ## Technical Features:
-- Implementation of the [Eades Force Directed Graph algorithm](http://cs.brown.edu/people/rtamassi/gdhandbook/chapters/force-directed.pdf) which treats the graph as mechanical system with springs or electrical forces.
+- Implementation of the [Eades Force Directed Graph algorithm](http://cs.brown.edu/people/rtamassi/gdhandbook/chapters/force-directed.pdf) which treats the graph as a mechanical system with springs or electrical forces.
 - The app accepts any kind of json in the format described later on.
 At the moment the app has only 3 data visualizations.
 - Connected vertices attract each other, while disconnected ones repell one another.
 All these using the Cannon js physics engine.
 - Light, Shadows and Post-processing effects in scene for more beautiful graphics.